-The college prepared the academic calendar at the beginning of the year and displayed it on the college notice board for information of the aspiring students of the academic session.
+The college prepared the academic calendar at the end of the year 201617, got it approved by the IQAC and displayed it on the college notice board for information of the aspiring students of the academic session 201718.
 The tentative dates of unit tests, curricular as well as cocurricular activities, inter class sports tournaments, university examination dates, holidays and vacations, etc. were mentioned in it.
 The subject wise teaching plan was designed and followed accordingly.
 The courses were completed to the satisfaction of the students in due time so that the students got time for preparing themselves for the university examinations.